microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 ##### Authentication

 The task looks for an `.npmrc` either in the root of the repo or at the user's provided location and sets appropriate [environment variables](https://docs.npmjs.com/misc/config#environment-variables) for each item provided.
-For example, if a user provids a service connection for npmjs with an authtoken, the task will set an environment variable:
+For example, if a user provides a service connection for npmjs with an authtoken, the task will set an environment variable:

 `npm_config_//registry.npmjs.org/:_authToken=token`